The Paramount Theatre

 The exterior of the building was constructed with white glazed terra cotta, and the interior was decorated in the Adamesque style.
 Due to the Liberty’s wartime construction, it was very difficult to get the steel required for the framework.
 In 1929 the Liberty was purchased by Paramount Pictures and renamed the Paramount Theatre.
 Paramount Pictures spent $200,000 modernizing the building and installing a sound system so the theater could show sound films (or ”talkies”).
 The Paramount thrived for more than 50 years before closing in 1976.

 In April 2006 Grande Venues, Inc purchased the Paramount.
 Grande Venues had planned to restore it by adding a dance hall on the main floor and a one- or two-screen movie theater in the balcony.
 However, the restoration plans were never applied and it was purchased by the city of Youngstown.
-The theater is currently slated for demolition in 2012.
+The theater was demolished in 2013.